Hunger in America: 2016 United States Hunger and Poverty Facts

 - This decline is due to factors such as the five year time limitation on benefits, declining real levels of funding, some increase in the number of single parents who work, and as an inability of families to meet the regulations.

 - Studies of families that stop receiving TANF assistance show that 60 percent of former recipients are employed—typically at poverty-level salaries between $6 and $8.50 an hour—while 40 percent are not employed.
-Lack of available child care can well keep single mothers from working as required, for example.
-(See CBPP TANF and CBPP TANF Chartbook .)
+(See CBPP TANF and CBPP TANF Chartbook.)

 Last updated October 9, 2016.